The Pearl J. Aldrich Endowment in Aging Related Research and Education

 Selection Process

-Each application (due by 11:59 PM on June 5, 2024) will be initially reviewed by two members of the Advisory Committee who disclose no conflicts of interest with the investigator(s).
-Applications deemed complete will be presented by the primary reviewer during the Advisory Committee Meeting in May for additional review and discussion.
-Content experts may be called upon to assist Committee Members in the review process, as appropriate.
-Those applicants selected as awardees will be notified by end of June, with awards effective July 1.
+Each application (due by 11:59 PM on May 30, 2025) will be initially reviewed by two members of the Advisory Committee.
+Applications deemed complete will be presented during the Advisory Committee Meeting in June for award selection.
+The awardees will be notified by June 20, with awards effective July 1.

 Contact Information

-All questions regarding the Pearl Aldrich Graduate Student and Faculty Research Awards may be directed to Dr. Raza Haque, Advisory Committee Chairperson, 517-884-0450.
+All questions regarding the Pearl Aldrich Graduate Student and Faculty Research Awards may be directed to Joan Ilardo, PhD, Advisory Committee Chairperson.